Gunman who killed 10 at a Colorado supermarket found guilty of murder

 Defense attorneys did not dispute that Ahmad Alissa, who has schizophrenia, fatally shot 10 people including a police officer in the college town of Boulder.
 But he pleaded not guilty by reason of insanity, with the defense arguing he couldn’t tell right from wrong at the time of the attack.

+First degree murder carries a mandatory life sentence in Colorado.
+Sentencing in the case was due to occur later Monday, during which victims and family were expected to address the court.

+Alissa did not visibly react as the judge began reciting the guilty verdicts against him.
+He sat at a table with his attorneys and appeared to trade notes with members of the defense team, speaking quietly at times with one of his attorneys.

-The courtroom was mostly quiet as the judge read the verdict.
-The judge had warned against any outbursts.
-There was some restrained tears and crying on the victims’ side of the courtroom as the murder convictions were read.
+Judge Ingrid Bakke had warned against any outbursts.
+There were some tears and restrained crying on the victims’ side of the courtroom as the murder convictions were read.

+The courtroom was packed largely with victims’ families and police officers, including those who were shot at by Alissa.
+Several members of Alissa’s family sat just behind him.

+Nikolena Stanisic, whose only sibling, Neven, was killed, recalled going out to ice cream with her brother the night before he was shot and how he would sometimes help her with her bills.
+She told the court that their household — once filled with talk and laughter — is now mostly silent.

 Alissa started shooting immediately after getting out of his car in a King Soopers store parking lot in March 2021.
 He killed most of the victims in just over a minute and surrendered after an officer shot him in the leg.